WZBSocialScienceCenter/hipp_konrad_2021/analysis/README.md

 - uses raw individual GitHub contributions data and user profile data as from Python scripts in the "collection" folder
 - generates weekly aggregates per country and gender
 - result is written to `aggregdata/contribs_weekly_gender.csv`
+- **note that this requires the raw data to be present, which is not included in the repository for data privacy reasons**

 #### (1.2) `forecasts.R`: Create forecasts from aggregated GitHub contributions time series data